End-to-End testing

 NOTE

-stage (B) to create an image that includes the full lind-wasm toolchain (for demos, experiments, etc.).For development, you may want to build just the
+releasestage (B) to create an image that includes the full lind-wasm toolchain (for demos, experiments, etc.).For development, you may want to build just the

-stage (C) and mount the full source tree.The Dev image is automatically rebuilt weekly from
+basestage (C) and mount the full source tree.The Dev image is automatically rebuilt weekly from

-and pushed to Docker Hub assecuresystemslab/lind-wasm-dev:latest
+Docker/Dockerfile.devonmainand pushed to Docker Hub assecuresystemslab/lind-wasm-dev:latest.

 Usage A — test